s-kachroo/Google-AdMob-Sample/README.md

 # Google Ad Manager - Native Ads

-Repository contains the Google Ad Manager's Native Ad Implmentation
+The repository contains the Google Ad Manager's Native Ad Implementation for the Android SDK using JetPack Compose in MVVM architecture